Azure-Samples/azureai-foundry-finetuning-raft/README.md

 > **Note**: While this recipe involves using a larger model to generate training data for a smaller model (a form of distillation), the primary focus is on improving RAG system precision through RAFT fine-tuning rather than general model distillation.

+The workflows and notebooks are designed to be as hands-free as possible, ensuring that even complex tasks like generating synthetic datasets, fine-tuning models, and deploying them can be accomplished with minimal manual intervention.

 <table>
     <tr>
         <td><img src="./doc/microsoft-logo.png" style="max-height:100px; height: auto;"/></td>